h-hollies/pico-sht31/README.md

 Once the Pico W is running the data can be seen in a webbrowser by typing in the Pico's IP address.
 The Pico's IP address will be printed in the terminal when you execute the code.

 ## Please Note:
-Read through the code carefully before using it, there are parts that you WILL need to change in order for it to work for you. *i.e ssid and password credentials in config.py / possibly your sensor address could be different!* If you are using the Pico and don't have wifi access, the top half of this code will work.
+Read through the code carefully before using it, there are parts that you WILL need to change in order for it to work for you. *i.e ssid and password credentials / possibly your sensor address could be different!* If you are using the Pico and don't have wifi access, the top half of this code will work.
 Just comment out everything after the Network Configuration and print the results to the terminal!